FreeWaveTechnologies/ZumIQ/full-demos/weather-station/README.md

 1. Connect to the ZumLink via a MircoUSB cable
 2. Open the zumLink file storage _My Computer > ZumLink>(serial number)_
-3. Save the following file to your desktop (link goes here)
+3. Save the _config.cfg_ at the top of the page to your desktop  by right-clicking and selecting "save as"
-4. Drag and drop file into the ZumLink file directory containing the system text files
+4. Drag and drop the _config.cfg_ file into the ZumLink file directory containing the system text files
 5. Download & install the PuTTY terminal emulator [Download Here](https://the.earth.li/~sgtatham/putty/latest/w32/putty-0.70-installer.msi)
 6. Launch PuTTY